vjdev1212/embedin/README.md

 - Scan the QR code from the Expo CLI output using the Expo Go app on your mobile device.

-## Stopping the Development Server

-To stop the running process, press `Ctrl + C` in the terminal.

 ## Embed URL Templates

 The embed URL templates can be modified in the Settings > Embed Settings page.
 Update them as needed to customize the embed URLs.